algorithmiaio/sample-apps/JavaScript/video-toolbox/README.md

 ## Applying machine learning algorithms to transform entire videos

-This is a demo of Algorithmia's [VideoTransform](https://algorithmia.com/algorithms/media/VideoTransform) and associated algorithms.
+This is a demo of Algorithmia's [VideoTransform](https://algorithmia.com/algorithms/media/VideoTransform) and associated microservices.
 It uses an image processing algorithm such as [DeepFilter](https://algorithmia.com/algorithms/deeplearning/DeepFilter), [SalNet](https://algorithmia.com/algorithms/deeplearning/SalNet), or [ColorfulImageColorization](https://algorithmia.com/algorithms/deeplearning/ColorfulImageColorization) to alter each frame of a video, then recombines it back into a freshly transformed video file.

 ## See this demo in action